 If you prefer an off campus living arrangement, you can work with the team at the Office for Off Campus Living for guidance, tips, and resources.
 They also have a team you can consult with before signing a lease.
-For more information visit: housing.offcampus.ufl.edu/
+For more information visit: https://doi.org/10.1001/journal.org/